 He spoke of visual and auditory understanding, and it is easy to imagine how right he was considering the machines of the time.

 Things have changed a lot since then.
 AI systems today are much more capable of understanding everything they see or hear.
-And these are just two of the many parameters on which artificial intelligence is gaining ground on human beings.
+And these are just two of the many parameters on which artificial intelligence is gaining ground on humans.

 When we think of AI we are always led to think that it is pure automation.
 It is not true at all.
-Just to name one: do you think AI can't replace photographers and portraitists?
-Error.
+For one thing: do you think AI can't replace photographers and portraitists?
+Mistake.
 He no longer even needs a real-life model to photograph.

 Today artificial intelligence is able to "imagine", that is, it can represent things that did not exist before in reality.

 This video shows the results obtained by an AI that has learned to generate photos of people who don't exist.
 In terms of quality, only a few artists in the world are capable of inventing faces with photographic precision.

 GAN, the secret of AI

 The ability to "imagine" is one of the characteristics provided by the Opposing Generative Network (in English GAN), one of the most explored methods in the field of AI.
 The GANs are inspired in part by neuroscientific research.